lucadegasperi/oauth2-server-laravel/docs/getting-started/laravel-5.md

 > **Note:** remember to add the csrf middleware manually on any route where it's appropriate.

 ### Migrations and Configuration Publishing
-Run `php artisan vendor:publish` to publish this package configuration and migrations.
+Run `php artisan vendor:publish  --provider="LucaDegasperi\OAuth2Server\OAuth2ServerServiceProvider"` to publish this package configuration and migrations.
 Afterwards you can edit the file `config/oauth2.php` to suit your needs.

 > **Note:** migrations are only published, remember to run them when ready.